NORTH CAROLINA STOP TORTURE NOWPO Box 12707

 July 1, 2012 – The Smithfield Herald, the weekly newspaper distributed free throughout Smithfield and Selma, reported on a June 26 protest and vigil at the Johnston County Courthouse in Smithfield, NC.

-June 27– The Washington Post published a Letter to the Editor written by NCSTN coordinator, Christina Cowger, which fulfilled her pledge to Khadija Anna Lucia Pighizzini Brittel to clarify or correct the circumstances of her husband's captivity in Morrocco.
+June 27, 2012 – The Washington Post published a Letter to the Editor written by NCSTN coordinator, Christina Cowger, which fulfilled her pledge to Khadija Anna Lucia Pighizzini Britel to clarify or correct the circumstances of her husband's captivity in Morocco.

 June 26, 2012 – Activists continued to demand accountability for the U.S. torture, disappearance and secret detention program at Smithfield, NC and Charlotte, NC.
 At Smithfield, the gathering of 17 activists was covered by The Smithfield Herald, a free weekly paper distributed throughout the communities surrounding the Johnston County Airport.

-May 12 – U.S. Attorney General Eric Holder offered no comment on a torture report researched and written by University of North Carolina law students during his remarks at the law school commencement.
+May 12, 2012 – U.S. Attorney General Eric Holder offered no comment on a torture report researched and written by University of North Carolina law students during his remarks at the law school commencement.
 NCSTN activists distributed Mother’s Day Cards to graduates and their guests.

 February 10, 2012 – The Washington Post featured the coalition's ten years of work to expose North Carolina's links to the U.S. torture program in an article titled: "Hangar 3's Mystery."